DavisPL-Teaching/119/README.md

 See `schedule.md`.

-## Evaluation Criteria
+## Evaluation and Grade Breakdown

+Your grade is evaluated based on:

 - **Participation (10%):** via in-class quizzes
 - **Homeworks (45%):** 3 assignments, each assignment including a project component, plus homework 0
 - **Midterm (15%):** covering the first half and main concepts of the course
 - **Final Exam (30%):** covering all topics covered in the course.

-## Grade Breakdown

-The following are minimum cutoffs: if your grade is above the given percentage, you will definitely receive at least the given grade.
+For the final (letter) grade, the following are minimum cutoffs.
+That is, if your grade is above the given percentage, you will definitely receive at least the given grade.
 However, I reserve the right to lower the cutoffs (i.e. you might get a better grade than what the table says).
 This will be used to correct for the case that the assignments, midterm, and/or final were harder than expected.

 | Percentage | Minimum Grade |